The White Tower (Ullman novel)

 The White Tower is a 1945 novel by James Ramsey Ullman.
 It was the fourth best-selling novel in the US in 1945 and was reprinted as an Armed Services Edition.

 It was filmed in 1950 under the direction of Ted Tetzlaff and starred Glenn Ford, Alida Valli, Claude Rains, Lloyd Bridges, Cedric Hardwicke, and Oskar Homolka.

+1955 radio adaptation

+It was adapted into a 1955 Australian radio serial by Morris West.